orbitalchicken/Roadmap/README.md

         migrate to pkexec
         make sure timeshift config is in place make sure mdm isn't in use anymore
+        suggestions:
+            Re-enable 3rd party repositories after upgrade.
+A backup of the APT sources gets stored in ~/Upgrade-Backup/APT but the tutorial didn't cover this or what to do with it (probably best to just find what the 3rd party repositories were and re-enable them manually from instructions on their website).
+Important for things like Google Chrome. mintupgrade replaces user modified configuration files in /etc without prompting, leaving *.dpkg-old files behind.
+Perhaps cover this tidbit in the tutorial.

+    release notes
+        warning about guest accounts not being confined warning about home directory encryption not unmounting on logout

 LMDE 3
 ======

+    lightdm asks username to be typed

     Backports
         flatpak/ostree/appstream?